 |Apperly of Rodborough|

 When Sir Alfred died in 1913, he had recently changed his will to leave Rodborough Court to his widow absolutely rather than leaving her a life interest with remainder to his eldest son, Charles Alfred Apperly (1872-1939), probably because Charles had just built a new house on Rodborough Common, called Cotsmoor.
-Charles did inherit his father's shares in the family business, of which he duly became Chairman, but under his leadership the business lost its way and it closed down in 1933.
-One local source describes Charles as 'a wastrel son', which may be a bit harsh as he became Chairman at a difficult period for the local cloth industry, when many other businesses also closed; but it certainly appears that Charles had a fondness for travel and he can have given limited attention to the business through the 1920s.
+Charles did inherit his father's shares in the family business, of which he duly became Chairman, but health problems meant he was obliged to live abroad during the winter, leaving the firm in the control of a manager who proved untrustworthy.
+He was ultimately unable to capture new markets to replace the collapse in the demand for British military serge at the end of the First World War, and the business finally closed down in 1933.
+One local source describes Charles as 'a wastrel son', which seems a bit harsh given his health problems, and that he became Chairman at a difficult period for the local cloth industry, when many other businesses also closed.

 Lady Apperly sold Rodborough Court in 1923, although she retained a tenancy for life on a flat in the house, which she occupied until her death in 1931.
 Charles sold Cotsmoor in the 1920s and rented a house at Southbourne (Hants); he also owned a villa on Tenereife in the Canary Islands.
 After Apperly Curtis & Co. closed, he left England altogether and lived for the rest of his life in the south of France, where he died a few days after the outbreak of the Second World War.